mdeguzis/SteamOS-Tools/disclaimer.md

 #### General overview

 Usage of these scripts is at your own risk!
 If you are at all concerned about the safety of your SteamOS installation, please have a recent or base root partition backup ready!
 This is typically captured when SteamOS is first installed.
 If you wish to update it, and feel ok doing so, please do so now.
 This can be found in the grub boot menu when you first start your PC.
 If the boot process skips past this, you will need to change the `GRUB_HIDDEN_TIMEOUT_QUIET` to `true` and the `GRUB_TIMEOUT` settings to 3 or 4 seconds.
 Plese reference the example below.
+You will then need to run `sudo update-grub` at a terminal window to update the grub boot file.

 ```
 GRUB_DEFAULT=0